EXCLUSIVE-Italy's Generali in bid to acquire U.S. asset manager Brightsphere -sources

 The sources requested anonymity because the matter is confidential.
 Generali, Brightsphere and Paulson did not immediately respond to requests for comment.

+Brightsphere is a Boston-based holding company for seven boutique asset management brands, and has around $160 billion of assets under management, according to its website.

+Paulson & Co bought a 25% stake in Brightsphere in 2018 from embattled Chinese conglomerate HNA Group.
+The head of the hedge fund, John Paulson, was elevated to chairman of Brightsphere in April.

-(Reporting by David French in New York, Pamela Barbaglia in London and Stephen Jewkes in Milan; Additional reporting by Stephen Jewkes in Milan and Svea Herbst-Bayliss in Boston; Editing by Richard Chang)
+(Reporting by David French in New York, Pamela Barbaglia in London and Stephen Jewkes in Milan; Additional reporting by Gianluca Semeraro in Milan and Svea Herbst-Bayliss in Boston; Editing by Richard Chang and Diane Craft)

 ((davidj.french@thomsonreuters.com; +1 646 223 5211; Reuters Messaging: davidj.french.thomsonreuters.com@reuters.net))